 How heavy should a weighted blanket be for Elderly

 The elderly have frail bodies just like children.
 They lack the physical capacity to withstand additional weight, especially at night.
 Just like children, you should consult a doctor before getting a weighted blanket for the elderly.

 Determining the weight of the weighted blanket for the elderly isn’t different either.
-Just like that of the weighted blanket children and weighted blanket adult, weighted blanket elderly requires 10 percent of the body weight.
+Just like that of the weighted blanket for children and weighted blanket for the adult, a weighted blanket for the elderly requires 10 percent of the body weight.
 2 pounds can be added or subtracted depending on the preference of the person using it.

 General Guidelines for determining the weight of a weighted blanket

 - Always keep your weighted blanket at 10 percent of your weight.
 An extra one or two pounds can be added or subtracted from the weight depending on the individual’s preference.

 - The 10 percent general rule can be exceeded for as long as the user of the weighted blanket is comfortable.

 - The best way to determine whether the weight of the weighted blanket is right for you is to try it for at least a week while observing any response.
 The response of the body could be in the form of sweating, difficulty in breathing, restless night, difficulty in moving under the blanket, or the effect of feeling trapped under pressure.
 Should these changes be evident even after a week, the safest thing is to discontinue usage of the weighted blanket.

 - A weighted blanket is heavy.
 However, this weight shouldn’t cause discomfort, but should rather alleviate restlessness at night.
 If this isn’t the case for you, you should stop usage until when you get a lighter weighted blanket.